JuliaImages/juliaimages.github.io/docs/src/install.md

 img = testimage("mandrill")
 ```

+If this is your first time working with images in Julia, it's likely
+that these commands will prompt you to install one or more additional
+packages appropriate for your platform; you should generally accept
+the recommendation, unless you have reasons to prefer an alternate
+solution.

 For loading image files that might already be on your computer, you should
 (if you installed Images) already have the [FileIO
 package](https://github.com/JuliaIO/FileIO.jl):